wpschaub/DevOps-mindset-essentials/src/articles/progressive-exposure-cost.md

 It's important to learn from these mistakes, explore potential implications, have user empathy, and be transparent about issues, root cause, and resolution of bad days as ours.
 Users with an insight are typically more tolerant and supportive of your continuous journey of learning and innovation.

-Once you are cognisant of and manage the risks and costs, your feature teams will be able to progressively expose releases using ring-based deployments and fine-tune them using feature flags.
+Once you are cognizant of and manage the risks and costs, your feature teams will be able to progressively expose releases using ring-based deployments and fine-tune them using feature flags.

 Enjoy observing motivated feature teams and more importantly, happy customers!